toolongdontread/Habit-Tracker-Project/README.md

 You have to set ANDROID_HOME and platform-tools in environment variables properly.

-## How to run the app in Android Studio?
+## How to run the app on Android Studio?

 1. Extract the folder 'Habit-Tracker-Project-main' to desktop first